 - A feeling of fullness in the affected ear

-Attacks of Meniere’s often hit suddenly and without warning.
-However, in some cases, tinnitus or muffled hearing may precede an episode.
+Attacks of this type of vertigo often hit suddenly and without warning.
+However, in some cases, tinnitus or a muffled hearing may precede an episode.
 It generally affects those in their 40s and 50s although it can hit at any age.
 The National Institute on Deafness and Other Communication Disorders estimates that 45,500 new Meniere’s cases are diagnosed every year.
-In the USA, 3 to 5 million are afflicted with this condition.
+In the USA, 3 to 5 million have the condition.
 While Meniere’s disease is extremely disabling, it only becomes really serious when it is not cared for in a timely manner.
-This can lead to permanent hearing loss.
+As a result, permanent hearing loss may happen.

-The research noted above discovered a connection between decreased blood flow to the brain and Meniere’s disease, as well as migraines.
-Researchers say that Meniere’s is caused by:
+The research above discovered a connection between decreased blood flow to the brain and Meniere’s disease.
+In addition, it also showed a link to migraines.
+Researchers say that Meniere’s is due to :

-- Malformation of the inner ear that leads to buildup of fluid
+- Malformation of the inner ear that leads to a buildup of fluid

 - Similar risk factors for vascular disease – smoking, atherosclerosis, migraines, and sleep apnea

 They feel that this discovery will help them find ways to care for Meniere’s disease successfully.